chisophugis/lbd/source/funccall.rst

-In “for loop”, it create each frame index object by LastFI = MFI->CreateFixedObject(ValVT.getSizeInBits()/8,VA.getLocMemOffset(), true) and FIN = DAG.getFrameIndex(LastFI, getPointerTy()). nd then create IR DAG load node and put the load node into vector InVals by InVals.push_back(DAG.getLoad(ValVT, dl, Chain, FIN, MachinePointerInfo::getFixedStack(LastFI), false, false, false, 0)).
+In “for loop”, it create each frame index object by LastFI = MFI->CreateFixedObject(ValVT.getSizeInBits()/8,VA.getLocMemOffset(), true) and FIN = DAG.getFrameIndex(LastFI, getPointerTy()).
+And then create IR DAG load node and put the load node into vector InVals by InVals.push_back(DAG.getLoad(ValVT, dl, Chain, FIN, MachinePointerInfo::getFixedStack(LastFI), false, false, false, 0)).
 Cpu0FI->setVarArgsFrameIndex(0) and Cpu0FI->setLastInArgFI(LastFI) are called